skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 #### Skills needed for this level

 ##### Lean product principles
 You’ve read about lean product principles but are at the early stages of seeing them in practice.
-You understand the definition of an MVP, identifying risk and validating assumptions.
+You understand the definition of an MVP, how to mitigate risk, and how to validate assumptions.

 ##### Product strategy
 You understand that outcomes are more important than features.
 You help create and follow up on success criteria and follow through on product direction.